Meghajit/timekeeper/Optimizations.md

 #Optimizations
-Before we go ahead and discuss any alternative data format to save the restaurant opening hours, we should try to pinpoint a few decision points.These points will affect the schema.
+Before we go ahead and discuss any alternative data format to save the restaurant opening hours, we should try to pinpoint a few assumptions.
+These decisions will affect the schema.

 I'll use the term "system" to refer to the server/application which will store the restaurant opening hours.
-This system can either be a simple MS Excel file with different sheets storing the opening hours of different restaurants, OR it can be a full blown web application which saves the opening hours for each restaurant in some kind of persistent storage like Postgres DB.
+This system can either be a simple MS Excel file with different sheets storing the opening hours of different restaurants, OR it can be a full-blown web application which saves the opening hours for each restaurant in some kind of persistent storage like Postgres DB.

-## Will the system be read heavy or write heavy ?
+## The system is going to be a read heavy system
 Consider the system is read heavy.
-The restaurant will update its opening hours less frequently, maybe once in a week.
+The restaurant will update its opening hours less frequently, maybe once a week.
 However, the data will be read quite frequently by some other system.
 Hence, the response time should be minimal.
 We would ideally like to reduce the data size so that network calls take less time to transfer the payload.
 The data should be easy to validate as well by the formatter service, Timekeeper.

+### Optimization 1: Reducing the payload
 - To reduce the data size, we can remove days from the data when the restaurant is closed.
 The logic in Timekeeper can be changed so that it is able to understand that missing days in the data means the restaurant is closed on that day and hence format the data accordingly.
   So, a data like this :